Humanizr/Humanizer/readme.md

 fileSize.Terabytes => 9.31322575e-9
 ```

-There are quite a few extension methods that allow you to turn a number into a ByteSize instance:
+There are a few extension methods that allow you to turn a number into a ByteSize instance:

 ```C#
 3.Bits();